Export Azure SQL Database

 How to Export Azure SQL Database using PowerShell

-How to backup Azure SQL Database to Local Machine
+How to Export Azure SQL Database to Local Machine

-Well, there are multiple ways by which you can able to backup Azure SQL Database or download the Azure SQL Database to the local machine.
+Well, there are multiple ways by which you can export Azure SQL Database or download the Azure SQL Database to the local machine.
 Those are as below

 1. Using Azure Portal